clux/kubecon2020/source/slides.md

 - this is how it looks (this response contains two lines)
 - you'll get a chunked response, typically 1 line per chunk, but you'll have to buffer yourself until you have a complete line, because each of these lines can exceed the MTU
 - but then for each line, you can parse the inner object as the type you actually want
-- it also returns the etcd resource version we last saw (resume point in some sense)
-- all apis use this and it's consistent.
+- all apis use this and it's consistent -> source

 ---